 Visitors are an important part of the healing process.
 There are no set visiting hours at Fort Tryon Center; however preferred visiting hours are from 11 am- 8 pm daily.
 Visits from persons who are ill are discouraged for the safety of all patients.
 We encourage children to visit.
 However, we ask you to alert the receptionist of anyone visiting the facility under the age 12.
 We would love for your family pet to come visit.
 Please remember to clean up after them and take the proper safety measures at all times.
 Pet visits must be preauthorized by contacting the recreational staff or nursing supervisor on duty.
 All pets should also be kept on a leash, and be up to date on immunizations.

-Fort Tryon Center is accessible both by bus and train.
+Fort Tryon Center is easily accessible both by bus and subway.

 As a healthcare facility, our role is to improve the health of our residents.
 We are a smoke free facility and ask patients, visitors, and employees to refrain from smoking on our premises at all times.